 - Thirst and a dry mouth are not the first signs of dehydration.

 - Dry skin

 When and How You Drink Water Can Also Make a Big Difference

-Proper timing, temperature and quality of water can help to improve digestion, reduce constipation and balance in the body and many other ways.
+Proper timing, temperature, and quality of water can help to improve digestion, reduce constipation, balance in the body, and many other ways.
 Read more here: Tips For Drinking Water For Maximum Health Benefits.